Elisabeth Mann Borgese (24th April 1918 - 8th February 2002)

 “The International Ocean Institute was founded by Elisabeth Mann Borgese 45 years ago.
 In 1972, the world was completely different, but then again, in many respects it has not changed at all. …………Elisabeth’s main concern was the economic and scientific balance between both, between rich and poor. ………….
 It was very much down to Elisabeth’s personal commitment and the work of the (IOI’s) “Pacem in Maribus” conferences that the International Law of the Sea could first be developed and then, over the course of the next years, implemented. …….
 Elisabeth’s great foresight that no global peace would be possible without an equilibrium between rich and poor has proved true in a rather disgraceful manner. …………….
 Elisabeth’s vision of a better, more peaceful world was of a general nature.
 In her view, the seas and oceans were ideally suited for her mission – because of their sheer size, their meaning for mankind and because they were not yet a matter of politics.
 The oceans are the ideal vehicle for this struggle.”

-Nikolaus Gelpke, President, IOI; excerpted from the IOI Annual report for 2016; published in 2017
+Nikolaus Gelpke, Patron of IOI; excerpted from the IOI Annual report for 2016; published in 2017

 “Forty years ago, the world was on the eve of a great new adventure.
 Elisabeth Mann Borgese was at the centre of momentous events.
 A new paradigm for the ocean was in construction - no longer mare liberum, no longer mare clausum - but the common heritage of mankind.
 Elisabeth’s love for the ocean was surpassed only by her commitment to peace and the well-being of humankind.
 She saw in the making of the constitution of the ocean through the Third United Nations Conference on the Law of the Sea (UNCLOS III), the making of a new world order.
 She believed that the ocean should in effect become a laboratory for the making of a new world order and that the international regime for the peaceful uses of ocean space and to cultivate the ocean so that its power everywhere could safeguard precious life on earth.
 Pacem in Terris was fused with Pacem in Maribus………………IOI will continue to do justice by all means possible to Elisabeth’s vision and passion and her love of the ocean wherein she saw a model for equity, justice and peace in service of our humanity.”